 - You can run a hybrid mobile app as a progressive web app.
 This provides user easiness.

-- Hardware-based performance acceleration of a hybrid app is same as of native app.
+- Hardware-based performance acceleration in hybrid app development is the same as of native app development.

-- Hybrid apps also have good user experience and performance across platforms.
+- Hybrid apps also have a good user experience and performance across platforms.

 But wait, before you make your final decision, you might want to have a look at some of the disadvantages of the hybrid mobile app.